-Helsinki, Finland Lead UI/UX Designer Joined almost 8 years ago via an invitation from Sir K.
+Helsinki, Finland Lead UI/UX Designer Joined over 9 years ago via an invitation from Sir K.

 To me the main thing is the lack of multiple artboards in components.
 I thought this was the big thing that was supposed to be different.
 Is V1 going to go out with the popup that says it will come later?

 This is all pretty cool stuff!
 Great to see all this progress.
 There are still a couple of things missing from this, for me to be able to switch over to XD, but I can certainly see this happening in the near future.

 Artboard states is something that would naturally go with auto-animate, since you wouldn't have to duplicate the layers, and makes it obvious which layer should transition to a new position and which should fade-in and out.
 To that end, having a timeline tool that lets you manually adjust the timings would be great as well.

 Is it a bug that Responsive Resize doesn't work with Symbols?
 I'm on the Windows version.

 The annoying part for me is that I have to use search in order to go to my own profile on mobile.
 Due to there not being any way to quickly go to your profile on mobile.